intuition-dev/INTUITION/examples/CRUD/README.md

 that map to view, and systems are your CRUD type methods. eg. ECS: http://archive.is/yRvvG
 - Services classes should be documented via document.js
-- If an event bus is needed by the view, you can use browsers's built in Custom Events to wire VM, binding, screen and components.
+- If an event bus is needed by the view, you can use browser's built in Custom Events to wire VM, binding, screen and components.
 - If you want to do e2e testing, you test VM (not the View; test the ViewModel, eg. via: http://qunitjs.com )

 # Other